Andrew N. Goldfarb

 - counsels biopharmaceutical companies and medical device start-ups on a wide range of matters, including drug promotional and advertising activities, FDA warning letters, medical device classifications, health-related mobile applications, intellectual property rights, and HIPAA compliance obligations;

-- performed regulatory due diligence in connection with the sale of FDA-regulated companies; and
+- performed regulatory due diligence in connection with the sale of FDA-regulated companies.

 In his complex litigation practice, Andrew:

-- represents patients and providers in putative class action cases against insurance companies over coverage for behavioral health treatments and reimbursement policies under ERISA and the Affordable Care Act;
+- represents patients and providers in putative class action cases against health insurance companies over coverage for behavioral health treatments and reimbursement policies under ERISA, Mental Health Parity laws, and the Affordable Care Act;

 - litigated multiple trade secret cases after former employees misappropriated confidential information;

 - represented creditors’ committees and post-confirmation trustees in contract, fraudulent conveyance, and accounting malpractice cases;

 - brought legal actions that secured the right to advancement of legal fees and expenses for directors and officers who were indicted or under investigation;

 - counseled biopharmaceutical companies in contract disputes; represented pharmaceutical and biologic companies in contract disputes with their product development, licensing, and commercialization partners;

 - represented an individual subpoenaed for testimony and documents in a state grand jury investigation; and